About Our Oak Notice Boards

 A header board and high quality vinyl lettering is included at no extra cost, but hand carved lettering (£4.75 per letter) adds to the high-quality product and gives a classic touch.

-Hand made from home grown English oak – what better material to survive the vagaries of the English weather!
+Hand made from English oak.
 Supplied complete with fixings.

 - Drip groove on the underside of cap on all notice boards.